Tawang, India

 Around 500 BC, the Tawang region was already dominated by the Mompa ethnic group.
 It was part of the kingdom of Bhutan.
 Tibet and so it remained for centuries on end.

-In 1914, with the British increasingly predominant in this part of Asia, a so-called Shimla Agreement between Great Britain, the India and the Tibet, forced Tibet to cede several hundred square kilometers to Britain.
+In 1914, with the British increasingly predominant in this part of Asia, a so-called Shimla Agreement between Great Britain, the India and Tibet, forced Tibet to cede several hundred square kilometers to Britain.
 The treaty was despised by the China.

 Throughout this period, even apart from the Tibet, Tawang has always remained accessible to Tibetans.
 In 1950, the China invaded the Tibet.